WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 ### Compiling a Hello World Program

-First, check that you have installed the compiler correctly by running the following command in your terminal (in the case of Windows, enter WSL first):
+First, install `gcc` using the package manager we discussed above.
+You can check that you have installed the compiler correctly by running the following command in your terminal (in the case of Windows, enter WSL first):

 ``` sh
 g++ --version